Healthy Relationship Tips

 A healthy relationship is all about making it through the good times and the bad times.
 Once you have got over the initial butterflies and heart-fluttering stage of your relationship it is time to settle down into being a couple.

 Giving gifts, especially when they were unexpected is a perfect way to show someone that you care and that you are thinking about them.
-Most women love flowers and perfume is a firm favorite especially if he has taken the trouble to find out what her favorite fragrance is.
+Most women love flowers and perfume is a firm favourite especially if he has taken the trouble to find out what her favourite fragrance is.
 There are unique gifts for men that will show him that you understand what makes him tick and how he likes to spend his free time.
-You can book anything from an action adventure weekend to a golfing break.
+You can book anything from an action-adventure weekend to a golfing break.

 How your Relationship Keeps your Body Healthy

 A healthy relationship results in a healthy body.
 This is not just wishful thinking, there is medical research to back this up.
 People who are in a happy relationship have lower blood pressure than those who are single or who are in an unhappy relationship.

 High blood pressure signs put you at more risk of having a stroke or a heart attack so low blood pressure is definitely something to aim for.
 Hostility is not good for healing!
 Research has shown that patients who were in a hostile relationship healed after trauma and surgery more slowly than those who were in a happy relationship.